LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

-When your healthcare practitioner suspects that you have certain cancers of the liver, testicles, or ovaries; at intervals during and after treatment for one of these cancers; sometimes when you have cancer-predisposing diseases such as chronic hepatitis or cirrhosis
+When your healthcare practitioner suspects that you have certain cancers of the liver, testicles, or ovaries; at intervals during and after treatment for one of these cancers; sometimes when you have a condition that increases your risk of liver cancer, such as chronic hepatitis or cirrhosis

 A blood sample drawn from a vein in your arm

-Alpha-fetoprotein (AFP) is a protein produced primarily by the liver in a developing baby (fetus) and the portion of a developing embryo that is similar to the yolk cavity in bird eggs (yolk sac tissues).
-AFP levels are typically elevated when a baby is born and then decline rapidly.
-Liver damage and certain cancers can increase AFP concentrations significantly.
-This test measures the level of AFP in the blood.
+Alpha-fetoprotein (AFP) is a protein produced primarily by the liver in a developing baby (fetus).
+AFP levels are normally elevated when a baby is born and then decline rapidly.
+Outside of pregnancy and birth, liver damage and certain cancers can increase AFP levels significantly.
+This test measures the level of AFP in your blood.

 AFP is produced whenever liver cells are regenerating.
 With chronic liver diseases, such as hepatitis and cirrhosis, AFP may be chronically elevated.
 Very high concentrations of AFP may be produced by certain tumors.
 This characteristic makes the AFP test useful as a tumor marker.
-Increased amounts of AFP are found in many people with a type of liver cancer called hepatocellular carcinoma and in a liver cancer occurring in infants called hepatoblastoma.
+Increased amounts of AFP are found in many people with the most common type of liver cancer called hepatocellular carcinoma and in a rare type of liver cancer that most commonly occurs in infants called hepatoblastoma.
 They are also found in some people with cancers of the testicles or ovaries.

-AFP exists in several different variants.
-The standard AFP test is for a total AFP, one that measures all of the AFP variants together.
+AFP exists in several different forms.
+The standard AFP test is for a total AFP, one that measures all of the AFP forms together.
 This is the primary AFP test used in the United States.

-One of the AFP variants is called L3 because of its ability, in the laboratory, to bind to a particular protein called Lens culinaris agglutinin.
+One of the AFP forms is called L3.
 The AFP-L3% test is a relatively new test that compares the amount of AFP-L3 to the total amount of AFP.
 An increase in the percentage of L3 is associated with increased risk of developing hepatocellular carcinoma in the near future and of having a poorer prognosis, as the L3-related cancers tend to be more aggressive.

-Among patients with low total AFP, AFP-L3 can be higher in those with hepatocellular carcinoma than patients with benign liver diseases.
+Among people with low total AFP, AFP-L3 can be higher in those with hepatocellular carcinoma than in people with benign liver diseases.
 Tumor markers including total AFP and AFP-L3 are used in addition to ultrasound for surveillance of hepatocellular carcinoma in Japan.
 This practice is different from that in the U.S. and Europe, but the two tests are occasionally ordered by healthcare practitioners in the U.S.

 Alpha-fetoprotein (AFP) is used as a tumor marker to help detect and diagnose cancers of the liver, testicles, and ovaries.
 Though the test is often ordered to monitor people with chronic liver diseases such as cirrhosis, chronic hepatitis B or hepatitis C because they have an increased lifetime risk of developing liver cancer, most current guidelines do not recommend this use.
 A healthcare practitioner may order an AFP test, along with imaging studies, to try to detect liver cancer when it is in its earliest and most treatable stages.

-If a person has been diagnosed with hepatocellular carcinoma or another form of AFP-producing cancer, an AFP test may be ordered periodically to help monitor the person's response to therapy and to monitor for cancer recurrence.
+If you have been diagnosed with hepatocellular carcinoma or another form of AFP-producing cancer, an AFP test may be used to help monitor your response to therapy and to monitor for cancer recurrence.

-An AFP-L3% is sometimes also ordered to compare the amount of the AFP variant called AFP-L3 to the total amount of AFP.
+An AFP-L3% is sometimes also ordered to compare the amount of the AFP form called AFP-L3 to the total amount of AFP.
 The AFP-L3% test is not yet widely used in the U.S. but has gained wider acceptance in other countries such as Japan.
-The test is used to help evaluate the risk of developing hepatocellular carcinoma, especially in those with chronic liver disease, and also to evaluate response of hepatocellular carcinoma to treatment.
+The test is used to help evaluate the risk of developing hepatocellular carcinoma, especially if you have chronic liver disease, and also to evaluate the response of your hepatocellular carcinoma to treatment.

 A healthcare practitioner may order an AFP blood test:

-An AFP-L3% is sometimes ordered to help evaluate the risk of hepatocellular carcinoma when a person has chronic liver disease or to test the effectiveness of treatment of hepatocellular carcinoma or monitor for its recurrence.
+An AFP-L3% is sometimes ordered to help evaluate the risk of hepatocellular carcinoma when you have chronic liver disease or to test the effectiveness of treatment of hepatocellular carcinoma or monitor for its recurrence.

 Increased AFP levels may indicate the presence of cancer, most commonly liver cancer, cancer of the ovary, or germ cell tumor of the testicles.
 However, not every liver, ovarian, or testicular cancer will produce significant quantities of AFP.